 Australian Cobberdog Coat Variations

-This article will deal with the contentious issue of whether or not to remove improper coats from Australian Cobberdog breeding programs.
-Debate is strong, almost fierce amongst breeders across the world and it splits them philosophically right down the middle.
+This article discusses the contentious issue amongst breeders of whether or not to remove improper coats from Australian Cobberdog breeding programs.
+Debate is fierce amongst breeders across the world and it splits them philosophically right down the middle.

 Heavy dense coats are high maintenance and need a bit of know-how to groom them properly.
 The majority of dogs burdened with this type of coat, are either matted and uncomfortable a lot of the time, or else cost their owners a fortune at the groomers'.
 I noticed that most of the puppies I sold were shaved off like rabbits by the time they were a year old.
 So on nothing more than a hunch, I set about experimenting by using Flat coats and I.C. coated dogs in different bloodlines within my breeding program to see what would happen.